RafaelCasamaximo/RafaelCasamaximo/README.md

 <img src="https://media.giphy.com/media/naiatn5LxTOsU/giphy.gif" width="90">

-### 📚 3rd year student of Computer Science at Universidade Estadual de Londrina in Brazil 🗺
+### 📚 4th year student of Computer Science at Universidade Estadual de Londrina in Brazil 🗺
+### 🕹️ Currently doing an internship at the State University of Londrina in game development
 ### 🙂 I'm pleased to help whenever I can about Python, C/C++ and Unity!
 ### ✨ Wanting to learn more about OpenGL and Shaders!
 ### 🎮 I'm willing to join any gameJam team!